Jul 22, 2022

 Interactivity

 Web apps are considerably more interactive compared to websites.
 This can be explained by the difference in purpose.
 Websites usually present information or product, while a web application is designed as a service (e.g. document management, marketing dashboard).
-Nevertheless, both a web app and a website must be responsive and able to dynamically react to user commands.
+Nevertheless, both a web app and a website must be user-friendly and responsive and able to dynamically react to user commands.

 Functionality